YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    Use this key anyway? (y/N) y
    gtmuser@philadelphia:~$

-As the Phil user, create a directory enc, with a gtmenv file to set the environment.
-You can copy the gtmenv file from a directory such as myApp.
+As the Ken user, create a directory enc, with a gtmenv file to set the environment.
+You can copy the gtmenv file from a directory such as exDir.
 Also, create a master key file for the environment variable gtm_dbkeys to point to.
 Note that libconfig file syntax needs to be just right.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ mkdir enc
    gtmuser@gtmworkshop:~$ fte enc/env
    gtmuser@gtmworkshop:~$ cat enc/env
-   export gtm_dist=/usr/lib/fis-gtm/V6.2-000_x86_64
+   export gtm_dist=/usr/local/lib/yottadb/r110
    export gtmgbldir=$HOME/enc/gtm.gld
    export gtm_log=/tmp/fis-gtm/V6.2-000_x86_64
    export gtm_tmp=$gtm_log